ricardojoserf/TrickDump/README.md

 # TrickDump

-TrickDump allows to dump the lsass process without generating a Minidump file, it generates JSON files and memory dump files in 3 steps:
+TrickDump allows to dump the lsass process without generating a Minidump file, generating instead three JSON files and one zip file with memory regions dumps.
+It has three steps:

 - **Lock**: Get OS information using RtlGetVersion.

-- **Shock**: Get process handle with NtGetNextProcess, GetProcessImageFileName and NtQueryInformationProcess, get SeDebugPrivilege privilege with NtOpenProcessToken and NtAdjustPrivilegeToken, open a handle with NtOpenProcess and then get modules information using NtQueryInformationProcess and NtReadVirtualMemory.
+- **Shock**: Get process handle with NtGetNextProcess and GetProcessImageFileName, get SeDebugPrivilege privilege with NtOpenProcessToken and NtAdjustPrivilegeToken, open a handle with NtOpenProcess and then get modules information using NtQueryInformationProcess and NtReadVirtualMemory.

 - **Barrel**: Get process handle, get SeDebugPrivilege privilege, open a handle and then get information and dump memory regions using NtQueryVirtualMemory and NtReadVirtualMemory.